mbrow73/multiboundaryautomation/.github/ISSUE_TEMPLATE/vpc-sc-request.md

 ---
 name: VPC Service Controls Request
-about: Request to add one or more ingress/egress rules to a VPC Service Controls perimeter
+about: Request to add one or more ingress/egress rules to one or more VPC Service Controls perimeters
 labels: vpc-sc-request
 ---

 Thank you for submitting a VPC Service Controls request.
 Use the sections below to define one or more rules.
 For multiple rules, copy the **Rule** section as many times as needed.
-If different services need different methods/permissions, create separate rules.
+Each rule can target one or more perimeters.

 ### Request ID
 Provide a unique request identifier (e.g., `REQ123456`).

-### Perimeter Name
-Name(s) of the VPC Service Controls perimeter(s) to update.
-If you need to target more than one perimeter, separate them with commas or list each on its own line.
-Example: test-perim-a, test-perim-b

 ### Rules
 Below is a template for one rule.
 Copy this entire block for each additional rule.

+**Perimeter Name(s)**
+Specify the perimeter or perimeters this rule applies to.
+Separate multiple perimeters with commas or list each on its own line.
+Example:
+`test-perim-a, test-perim-b`

 **Direction (INGRESS or EGRESS)**
 Specify whether this rule is for **INGRESS** (allowing traffic into the perimeter) or **EGRESS** (allowing traffic out of the perimeter).